openshift/cert-manager-operator/README.md

 This command will install all the necessary Operator manifests as well as all necessary CRDs.
 After this part is complete, it will run the Operator locally.

+## Running the operator in the cluster

+Connect to your OpenShift cluster and run the following command:

+    make operator-clean operator-push-bundle operator-run-bundle IMAGE_REGISTRY=<registry>/<org>

+This command will:
+- remove any existing operator that might be in your cluster
+- build and push the bundle into `<registry>/<org>/cert-manager-operator-bundle:latest`
+- download Operator SDK if necessary
+- install the bundle into your cluster

+!!!
+WARNING !!!

+As for the time-being, the bundle uses a hardcoded image in `slaskawi`'s repo.
+This will change when we start building the Operator images on each commit.

+!!!
+WARNING !!!

 ## Updating resources

 Use the following command to update all generated resources: